 Tom Kline, along with Doylestown attorney William L. Goldman Jr., was retained to represent Ashley Zauflik.
 A trial concluded in December 2011 with a $14 million verdict.
 (See television and newspaper accounts.)

-Kline & Specter is based in Philadelphia and has 50 attorneys, several of whom are also highly skilled doctors.
+Kline & Specter is based in Philadelphia and has more than 50 attorneys, several of whom are also highly skilled doctors.
 The law firm has had success litigating personal injury claims in Pennsylvania, New Jersey and nationwide.
 For a free evaluation of your case, call us at 800-243-1100 to speak with an experienced school bus accident lawyer.

 For other automobile accidents, including those involving cars, trucks, buses or 15-passenger vans or accidents involving rollovers, roof crushes, faulty seat belts, defective brakes or airbags, visit our Auto Accident page.